-Although it is not anticipated that HSR passengers and workers would be exposed to ongoing soil vapor from the Superfund site during operation of the HSR Build Alternative, implementation of GEO-IAMF#3 and GEO-IAMF#4 requires the Authority to develop a CMP that includes installation of gas-detection systems to monitor the effectiveness of any passive or active gas venting systems, gas collection systems, as well as active monitoring systems and alarms (GEO-IAMF#3) and mitigations to clean up historic or abandoned mines and other toxic sites that are releasing or threatening to release hazardous substances such as heavy metals from contaminated water and vapors (GEO-IAMF#4).
-In addition, operation of the HSR Build Alternative includes inspection and maintenance activities.
+Operation of the HSR Build Alternative includes inspection and maintenance activities.
 Maintenance activities may occur near both known and unknown hazardous materials sites.
 However, as required by HMW-IAMF#1, testing and appropriate remediation of hazardous materials sites would be part of HSR Build Alternative construction.
 Because hazardous materials sites would be remediated or barriers would be implemented prior to construction, HSR operations would not affect hazardous materials sites.

 Operation of the HSR Build Alternative has the potential to encounter hazardous materials or wastes associated with PEC sites or other sites with hazardous substances releases.
-HMW-IAMF#1, GEO-IAMF#3, GEO-IAMF#4, and HYD-IAMF#1 include procedures to reduce the potential to encounter hazardous substances associated with other sites through identification of hazardous waste on parcels to be acquired and associated testing and remediation.
-Through adherence to HMW-IAMF#1, GEO-IAMF#3, GEO-IAMF#4, HYD-IAMF#1, and compliance with applicable regulatory requirements, operation and maintenance of the HSR Build Alternative would not create a significant hazard to the public or the environment related to potential PEC sites or hazardous materials sites compiled pursuant to Government Code § 65962.5, and impacts would be less than significant under CEQA.
+HMW-IAMF#1 includes procedures to reduce the potential to encounter hazardous substances associated with other sites through identification of hazardous waste on parcels to be acquired and associated testing and remediation.
+Through adherence to HMW-IAMF#1 and compliance with applicable regulatory requirements, operation and maintenance of the HSR Build Alternative would not create a significant hazard to the public or the environment related to potential PEC sites or hazardous materials sites compiled pursuant to Government Code § 65962.5, and impacts would be less than significant under CEQA.
 Therefore, CEQA does not require any mitigation.

-Impact HMW #10 Emit Hazardous Emissions or Handle Hazardous or Acutely Hazardous Materials, Substances, or Waste within 0.25 Mile of a School during Operation reduce the potential for hazardous substances releases through preparation and implementation of hazardous materials monitoring, reporting, and spill prevention plans.
+Impact HMW #10 Emit Hazardous Emissions or Handle Hazardous or Acutely Hazardous Materials, Substances, or Waste within 0.25 Mile of a School during Operation

+Operation and maintenance of the HSR Build Alternative would involve the use and generation of only small amounts of hazardous substances for the routine maintenance of stations.
+In addition, HMW-IAMF#9 includes procedures to limit the use of hazardous materials by replacing hazardous substances with nonhazardous materials, and HMW-IAMF#10 includes procedures to reduce the potential for hazardous substances releases through preparation and implementation of hazardous materials monitoring and spill prevention plans.
 The HSR Build Alternative would operate on electric power.
 As a result, long-term risks associated with intermittent handling and use of hazardous materials in the vicinity of schools during HSR Build Alternative operation would be negligible because the passenger rail service would not involve hazardous emissions or the transport of acutely hazardous materials.
 Hazardous materials used for maintenance activities would be similar to those used for other transportation facilities and would not require additional control measures.